-Profitability Index Calculator is developed for efficient calculation of profitability index in order to analyze different capital investments opportunities.
+Profitability Index Calculator is developed for efficient calculation of profitability index in order to analyze different capital investment opportunities.
 PI is a capital budgeting technique useful in evaluating various investment proposals available with the investors.
-Project having PI greater than or equal to 1 falls in the category of investments that will pay off the costs.
-This technique of investment appraisal takes into account the concept of time value of money which makes decision making more simplified for the management.
-Also profitability index plays a great role in capital rationing decisions.
+A project having PI greater than or equal to 1 fall in the category of investments that will pay off the costs.
+This technique of investment appraisal takes into account the concept of the time value of money, which makes decision-making more simplified for the management.
+Also, the profitability index plays a great role in capital rationing decisions.

 Formula for Calculating Profitability Index

 In order to calculate the profitability index, one has to calculate the PV of expected cash inflows and the total initial investment of the project.
 The formula for calculating the profitability index is as follows:

 Profitability Index (PI) = PV of Expected Cash Inflows / Initial Investment